I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfminiport/nf-wdfminiport-wdfdriverminiportunload.md

 <p>None</p>

 ## -remarks
 <p>A miniport driver calls the <b>WdfDriverMiniportUnload</b> method when the miniport driver is about to be unloaded.
 The method calls the driver's <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-unload.md">EvtDriverUnload</a> event callback function and deletes the driver's framework driver object.</p>

 <p>Typically, a miniport driver calls <b>WdfDriverMiniportUnload</b> from within a driver-supplied unload routine that is defined by the port driver's architecture.</p>

-<p>For more information about miniport drivers, see <a href="wdf.creating_kmdf_miniport_drivers">Using Kernel-Mode Driver Framework with Miniport Drivers</a>.</p>

-<p>The following code example deletes a specified miniport driver's framework driver object.</p>

-<p>A miniport driver calls the <b>WdfDriverMiniportUnload</b> method when the miniport driver is about to be unloaded.
-The method calls the driver's <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-unload.md">EvtDriverUnload</a> event callback function and deletes the driver's framework driver object.</p>

-<p>Typically, a miniport driver calls <b>WdfDriverMiniportUnload</b> from within a driver-supplied unload routine that is defined by the port driver's architecture.</p>